Kagami/webm.py/README.md

 # webm.py

-Yet another bikeshed to encode webm videos from CLI.
+Yet another bikeshed to encode WebM videos from CLI.

 ## Features

-* Encodes input video to webm container with VP9 and Opus
+* Encodes input video to WebM container with VP9 and Opus
 * Uses 2-pass encoding, has optional VP8/Vorbis and album art modes
 * Fits output file to the size limit by default
 * Allows to select video/audio streams and external audio track